jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 categories: project
 comments: true
 ---

 ## Project Description

-This project was launched from individual research in George Mason University course CSI 500, Computational Science Tools.
-Reading an academic journal, _Social network analysis of virtual water trade among major countries in the world_, constructed this project to observe ways to academically analyze the world data using ``networkx`` package in python.
+This project was launched from individual research in the George Mason University course CSI 500, Computational Science Tools.
+Inspired by the academic journal _Social network analysis of virtual water trade among major countries in the world_, I constructed this project to explore how to academically analyze world data using the `networkx` package in Python.

 ## Journal Article Summary

-### [Deng et al (2021)] Social network analysis of virtual water trade among major countries in the world
+### [Deng et al. (2021)] Social Network Analysis of Virtual Water Trade Among Major Countries in the World

-This studies observes the virtual water trade strategy among 19 major countries from 2006 to 2015.
-The virtual water strategy refers to in which water-scarce countries and regions to replace their own production.
-Using _Multi-regional input-output model_ and _Social network analysis using Data sources from [Eora Global MRIO](http://www.worldmrio.com)_, thoroughly explain how water trade is operating throuout the world.
+This study observes the virtual water trade strategy among 19 major countries from 2006 to 2015.
+The virtual water strategy refers to countries and regions with water scarcity replacing their own production.
+Using a _Multi-regional input-output model_ and _Social network analysis using data sources from [Eora Global MRIO](http://www.worldmrio.com)_, the study thoroughly explains how water trade operates throughout the world.

-### Research question and research gap
+### Research Question and Research Gap

 This study aims to understand how global virtual water trade is structured using network theory.
-Even though there were several studies done previously, there were research gaps, inconvenient calculation for the volume of industrial products and service industry products due to its complicated calculation process.
+Even though several studies had been conducted previously, research gaps remained—specifically, the inconvenient calculation of the volume of industrial and service industry products due to their complex processes.

 ### Method

-1. Input-output model
+#### 1. Input-Output Model

-This method can be divided into a single-region input-output model and multi-regional input-output model according to the number of research areas.
+This method can be divided into a single-region input-output model and a multi-regional input-output model based on the number of research areas.

-Both model is basically same in its steps.
-Input-output model uses the water use data of each industry divided by the total outpu to obtain the <span style="background-color:#FFE6E6"> coefficient of direct water use </span>.
+Both models follow the same steps.
+The input-output model uses water use data for each industry, divided by total output, to obtain the <span style="background-color:#FFE6E6"> coefficient of direct water use</span>.

-The coefficient of direct water use is multiplied with the <span style="background-color:#E6E6FA"> _Leontief inverse matrix_ </span>.
-Finally, import and export in the input-output table is used to obtain virtual water trade volum in various industries.
+This coefficient is multiplied with the <span style="background-color:#E6E6FA">_Leontief inverse matrix_</span>.
+Finally, import and export data from the input-output table is used to obtain virtual water trade volume in various industries.

-2. Multi-regional input-output model
+#### 2. Multi-Regional Input-Output Model

-w is the direct water coefficient
+Let \( w \) be the direct water coefficient:

 $$
 w^r_i = \frac{W^r_i}{X^r_i}
 $$

-- $w^r_i$: Virtual water usage of r country's i industry
+- \( w^r_i \): Virtual water usage of country \( r \)'s industry \( i \)

-- $W^r_i$: Total water usage of r country's i industry
+- \( W^r_i \): Total water usage of country \( r \)'s industry \( i \)

-- $X^r_i$: Gross output of r country's i industry
+- \( X^r_i \): Gross output of country \( r \)'s industry \( i \)

-- r: The first country (region)
+- \( r \): The first country (region)

-- i: Primary industry
+- \( i \): Primary industry

-The formula for the balance of the world input-output tables in the EORA data base is written as:
+The world input-output table balance equation from EORA:

 $$
 AX + Y = X
 $$

-A: mn x mn order coefficient matrix of direct consumption

-X: mn x 1 order of the total output column vector

-Y: final used column vector

-This formula can be rewritten as:
+This can be rewritten as:

 $$
-X = (I - A)^{-1}Y = LY,
+X = (I - A)^{-1}Y = LY
 $$

-where $L = (1 - A)^{-1}$ is the mn x mn order of the Leontief inverse matix.
-Multiplying the direct water coefficient diagonal matrix W, the Leontief' inverse matrix L, and the final used matrix Z, it is able to obtain the virtual water trade matrix H.
+Multiplying the diagonal matrix \( \hat{W} \), the Leontief inverse matrix \( L \), and final use matrix \( Z \), we obtain:

 $$
 H = \hat{W} L Z
 $$

-Calcualting this formula, finally it is available to obtain the m x m order virtual trade matrix T by further merging each country (region) by industry.
+After further aggregating each country by industry, we derive the \( m \times m \) virtual trade matrix \( T \).
-> The diagonal element of the matrix T represents the virtual water consumption of the products produced by the countries (regions), whereas the non-diagonal elements are the virtual water import and export trade. _Deng et al (2021)_
+The diagonal elements of \( T \) represent virtual water consumption within a country, and off-diagonal elements represent import/export trade.

-This study considers non-diagonal elements, $t^{rs}(r \ne s) indicates the bilateral trade volume between country r and s, inferring the virtual export from country r to s, or import from country r to s.

-3. Network characteristics of virtual water trade among countries (regions) around the world
+#### 3. Network Characteristics

-- Density
+- **Density**:

 $$
 D = \frac{\sum_{r \ne s,\, r=1}^{m} \sum_{s=1}^{m} t^{rs}}{m(m - 1)}
 $$

-A Greater density of network entails a greater average value of the virtual water trade among countries and a closer relationship.

-- Asymmetry
+- **Asymmetry**:

 $$
 S = \frac{ \sum_{r \ne s,\, r=1}^{m} \sum_{s=1}^{m} \left| t^{rs} - t^{sr} \right| }{ m(m-1) }
 $$

-The greater the value S, the greater the virtual water trade deficit (or surplus) among major countries.

-- Out-Degree
+- **Out-Degree**:

 $$
 OD = \sum_{s \ne r,\, s=1}^{m} t^{rs}
 $$

-The greater the Out-Degree (OD), the more virtual water exports in the country.

-- In-Degree
+- **In-Degree**:

 $$
 ID = \sum_{r \ne s,\, r=1}^{m} t^{rs}
 $$

-The greater the In-Degree (ID), indicates that a country has more virtual water imports.
-Also, A greater Out-Degree than In-Degree indicates a virtual water trade surplus in the country, vice versa.

 ### Result and interpretation